RachWalm/dog-api/TESTING.md

 - [PEP8Online.com](https://pep8ci.herokuapp.com/) was used to validate python coding

-The results of the testing gave one error regarding whitespace before ' without there being a ' on that line so couldn't fix.
-There was also a couple of times when defining a variable the line was too long, as this would involve finding all the occassions that the variable name appeared and shortening it the risk to the project getting broken was considered too high to action at this point.
+The results of the testing gave one error that was part of the standard set up of setting which will be left as this is part of the standard boilerplate code.

 Here are the [results](/document/PEP8.pptx)